rahuln2025/first_repo/README.md

 ##### first_repo
-## My worked notebooks as per the course: Practical Numerical Computing with Python by Prof. Lorena Barba from the University of Washington
+## My worked notebooks as per the course: Practical Numerical Computing with Python by Prof. Lorena Barba and team from the University of Washington

 Link to the course material : https://github.com/numerical-mooc/numerical-mooc